HIPAA NOTICE OF PRIVACY PRACTICES

 The Right to a List of Disclosures.

-The Right to Request Restrictions on How We Use and Disclose Your Medical Information.
+The Right to Request Restrictions on How We Use and Disclose Your Protected Health Information.

 The Right to Request Confidential Communications.